 These two benefits continue to be paid while you are outside Canada as long as the “residency” requirements are met.

 Related: CPP vs OAS – How Do They Differ?

 The Canada Pension Plan (CPP) is well-known as the second main pillar of Canada’s retirement income system.
 It is designed to replace about 25% or more of a senior’s average salary during their working years.
 In Quebec, this pension plan is referred to as the Quebec Pension Plan (QPP).

 Unlike the OAS, which is non-contributory, you must have worked in Canada and made contributions to the CPP/QPP before you can qualify to receive CPP benefits.

 The standard age to receive a full CPP pension is age 65.
 However, you can elect to collect CPP/QPP as early as age 60 (reduced CPP) or delay it till as late as age 70 (increased CPP).

 Your CPP benefits continue even if you decide to relocate permanently from Canada and are not subject to the residency requirements of the OAS.

-Similar to OAS pension, your CPP/QPP is subjected to a flat 25% withholding tax rate except if you are residing in a country that has a tax treaty with Canada.
-The taxes withheld in Canada will normally reduce taxes you need to pay in your country of residence.
+Similar to the OAS pension, your CPP/QPP is subjected to a flat 25% withholding tax rate except if you are residing in a country that has a tax treaty with Canada.
+The taxes withheld in Canada will normally reduce taxes you must pay in your country of residence.

 For example, non-resident Canadians living in the U.S. pay a 0% tax rate on CPP/QPP benefits as they are expected to file a U.S. tax return.
 If you are living in Barbados, Ecuador, Spain, or Mexico, you can expect to pay a 15% withholding tax rate.

 How About CPP Survivor’s Pension and Children’s Benefits?
-You are also eligible to receive the CPP survivor’s pension and children’s benefit even if you live outside Canada.
+You can also receive the CPP survivor’s pension and children’s benefits even if you live outside Canada.